Lornakaboro/Lornakaboro/README.md

 🌱 💻I am currently learning

 - Unit Testing
-- Javascript
+- Rails

 ###
 🌼 I am currently working on 📚

-- building projects using Javascript
+- building projects using Ruby on rails

 ###
 💬 You can ask me about 👇;